psol/lampe/README.md

 settings two time intervals by direct manipulation.
 The class is a very simple wrapper for the rotary encoders, it includes simple debouncing.

+### Light and System loops

+There are two different loops (controlled by pin 12, connect to an SPST switch).
+The primary loop is the light loop and it controls the 2 periods on which the LED are turned on.

+The secondary loop is the system loop which is a configuration screen for the I2C "channel" or address.
+The role that this controller is in (controlling the LED or a remote controller), the time zone (GMT +/- hours) and ultimately the quality of the light (intensity and colour).

 ## Symbols
 This is a compiler for symbol descriptor, given a set bitmap images (ideally monochrome), it compiles a byte that describe the symbols.
 This is used to generate the symbols.h